Hot weather guidelines

 - Ensure that staff educate elderly people and their caregivers about how to protect their health during extreme temperatures.

-- Keep elderly people cool and if possible, in an air-conditioned place.
-Maintain a comfortable indoor environment (within licensed facilities an emergency alert situation exists when temperature inside the building is 32 degrees Celsius or higher).
+- Maintain a comfortable indoor environment (within licensed facilities, an emergency alert situation exists when temperature inside the building is 32ยบ C or higher)

 - Limit time outdoors between 11 a.m. and 4 p.m. when temperatures and UV radiation are most intense.
-Some medical conditions may increase sensitivity to heat.

 - Ensure heat and sun safety are integral parts of regular outdoor day programming.
 Wear UV protective sunglasses, a wide-brimmed hat, and loose-fitting long shirts and pants.

 - Advise the elderly and people with disabilities who live independently that electric fans should be used with caution.
 Use only if they bring in cool air from outside.
-Do not use it if they only circulate hot air.
+Do not use them if they only circulate hot air.
 Instead take cool showers or baths.

 - Check regularly on the elderly to be sure they stay cool and well-hydrated.